dfinity/portal/docs/developer-docs/quickstart/hello10mins.md

-# Deploy a "Hello, World!"
-Dapp in 10 Minutes
+# Deploy a "Hello World" Dapp in 10 Minutes

 This is a quick tutorial to deploy a "Hello World" dapp to the Internet Computer (IC) in 10 minutes or less.
 Deployment of the dapp only requires basic knowledge of using a terminal.
 <!-- Code editing knowledge is not necessary. -->